A number of awards are presented during the Sydney Film Festival, reflecting our commitment to quality cinema.

 10th ANNIVERSARY OF THE OFFICIAL COMPETITION AND SYDNEY FILM PRIZE

-The Official Competition celebrates its tenth anniversary in 2017, marking a decade of awarding the Sydney Film Prize to each year’s most 'audacious, cutting-edge and courageous' film.
+The Official Competition celebrated its tenth anniversary in 2017, marking a decade of awarding the Sydney Film Prize to each year’s most 'audacious, cutting-edge and courageous' film.
 The competition is endorsed by FIAPF, the regulating body for international film festivals, and is judged by a jury of five international and Australian filmmakers and industry professionals.
-The $60,000 cash prize is presented at SFF’s Closing Night ceremony on Sunday 18 June.
-In 2016 a jury of five international and Australian filmmakers and industry professionals selected Aquarius, directed by Kleber Mendonça Filho, to receive the Sydney Film Prize.
+The $60,000 cash prize is presented at SFF’s Closing Night ceremony, and in 2017 a jury of five international and Australian filmmakers and industry professionals selected On Body and Soul, directed by Ildikó Enyedi, to receive the Sydney Film Prize.

 DOCUMENTARY AUSTRALIA FOUNDATION AWARD FOR AUSTRALIAN DOCUMENTARY

 This prize is supported by Documentary Australia Foundation with a $10,000 cash prize acknowledging excellence in documentary production.
 Up to 10 films of any length are selected for the competition, and the jury awards the cash prize at SFF’s Closing Night ceremony.
-At the 2016 Sydney Film Festival, the $15,000 cash prize was awarded to Dan Jackson for In the Shadow of the Hill, with a special mention going to Sascha Ettinger Epstein's Destination Arnold.
+At the 2017 Sydney Film Festival, the $10,000 cash prize was awarded to Sascha Ettinger Epstein and Claire Haywood for The Pink House.

 LEXUS AUSTRALIA SHORT FILM FELLOWSHIP

 Established in 2015, the Lexus Australia Short Film Fellowship is the largest cash fellowship for short film in Australia, providing a new platform to support emerging filmmakers.
 Up to four Fellows each year receive $50,000 each to produce their next short film, which premieres at the Sydney Film Festival the following year.
 The Fellowship is funded by Lexus Australia and managed and presented by Sydney Film Festival.
-At the 2017 Sydney Film Festival, last year's Fellows Anya Beyersdorf, Brooke Goldfinch, Alex Murawski and Alex Ryan will premiere their new films funded by the Lexus Australia Short Film Fellowship.
+At the 2018 Sydney Film Festival, Fellows Emily Avila, Goran Stolevski, Lara Kose and Thomas Baricevic will premiere their new films funded by the Lexus Australia Short Film Fellowship.

 DENDY AWARDS FOR AUSTRALIAN SHORT FILMS